NedzunganiK/alx-files_manager/README.md

+0x04.
 Files manager

-Back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing
+project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination and background processing.